OCA/account-reconcile/account_statement_base_import/README.rst

 is now imported directly as a Journal Entry.

-Most of the information present in the "statement profile" is now located in the account journal (with an added boolean parameter which allows to use this journal for importation).
+Most of the information present in the "statement profile" is now located in the account journal (with 2 boolean parameters which allows to use this journal for importation and/or auto-completion).

 Financial data can be imported using a standard .csv or .xls file (you'll find it in the 'data' folder).
 It respects the journal to pass the entries.